garden-io/garden/docs/reference/commands.md

           optional:

       version:
+        # Specify a list of config fields that should be ignored when computing the version hash for this action.
+Each
+        # item should be an array of strings, specifying the path to the field to ignore, e.g. `[spec, env, HOSTNAME]`
+        # would ignore `spec.env.HOSTNAME` in the configuration when computing the version.
+        #
+        # For example, you might have a field that naturally changes for every individual test or dev environment,
+        # such as a dynamic hostname.
+You could solve for that with something like this:
+        #
+        # version:
+        #   excludeFields:
+        #     - [spec, env, HOSTNAME]
+        #
+        # Arrays can also be indexed with numeric indices, but you can also use wildcards to exclude specific fields
+        # on all objects in arrays.
+Example:
+        #
+        # kind: Test
+        # type: container
+        # ...
+        # spec:
+        #   artifacts:
+        #     - source: foo
+        #       target: bar  # Gets excluded from the version calculation
+        # version:
+        #   excludeFields:
+        #     - [spec, artifacts, "*", target]
+        #
+        # Only simple `"*"` wildcards are supported for the moment (i.e. you can't exclude by `"something*"` or use
+        # question marks for individual character matching).
+        #
+        # Note that it is very important not to specify overly broad exclusions here, as this may cause the version to
+        # change too rarely, which may cause build errors or tests to not run when they should.
+        excludeFields:

-        # Specify one or more string values that should be ignored when computing the version hash for this action.
+        # Specify one or more configuration fields that should be ignored when computing the version hash for this
-        # You may use template expressions here.
-This is useful to avoid dynamic values affecting cache versions.
+        # action.
+You may use template expressions here.
+This is useful to avoid dynamic values affecting cache
+        # versions.
         #
         # For example, you might have a variable that naturally changes for every individual test or dev environment,
         # such as a dynamic hostname.
 You could solve for that with something like this: